 Marino, A.F., et al., “The Double Sub-giant Branch of NGC 6656 (M 22): A Chemical Characterization,” Astronomy & Astrophysics 541, id A15 1-18 (2012).

 Search ADS for works by Kraft [some of the papers by “R.P.
-Kraft” since 1990 are by Ralph P. Kraft, an X-ray astronomer at the Smithsonian Astrophysical Observatory.]
+Kraft” after 1990 are by Ralph P. Kraft, an X-ray astronomer at the Smithsonian Astrophysical Observatory.]

 Other Works: History of Astronomy, Popularizations, etc.